mic-workshop/mic-workshop.github.io/index.md

 - What is the nature of the training signal that learners (humans and models) must receive in order to acquire pragmatic reasoning abilities?
 - What is the role of Theory of Mind and social reasoning in pragmatics?
 - What can we learn from the development of pragmatic abilities in children or deficits in pragmatic reasoning in non-neurotypical individuals?
+- How can we model the (potentially non-cooperative) goals of communicating agents at the level of dialogue or discourse?